drupal-ukraine/advanced_forum/README.txt

 advanced_forum.module:
 * Determines if the current page is part of the forum
-* Uses node-forum.tpl.php for comments as well as posts
+* Uses forum-thread.tpl.php for comments as well as posts
-* Creates a slew of forum related variables to pass to node-forum.tpl.php
+* Creates a slew of forum related variables to pass to forum-thread.tpl.php
 * Creates variables from external helper modules such as user titles, user points, etc.
 * Has the logic to load up the CSS files